Who We Are

 eva.clinkscale@dot.gov

-Éva Clinkscale is the Deputy Director of Engineering and Innovation for the USDOT Highly Automated Systems Safety Center of Excellence (HASS COE).
-She builds the collaborations and coalitions central to offering HASS COE as the USDOT-wide expert resource on the safety implications of highly automated systems. Éva is skilled at leading highly technical organizations to manage change, implement new ideas, and prepare for the future using best practices in engineering, program, and organizational management.
-Her background includes serving as Director of FMCSA’s Office of Analysis, Research and Technology; Deputy Director of NHTSA’s Office of Defects Investigation; Director with the Secretary of Defense’s F-35 Joint Program Office; and Aeronautical Engineer as an Officer in the U.S. Air Force. Éva received an M.A. in Aeronautical Science from Embry-Riddle Aeronautical University and a B.S. in Engineering from the University of Oklahoma.
+Éva Clinkscale is currently on detail to the Office of Innovation and Engagement.
+As the Assistant Director and Program Manager at the Highly Automated Systems Safety Center of Excellence (HASS COE), she builds the collaborations and coalitions central to offering HASS COE as the USDOT-wide expert resource on the safety implications of highly automated systems. Éva is skilled at leading highly technical organizations to manage change, implement new ideas, and prepare for the future using best practices in engineering, program, and organizational management.
+Her background includes serving as Director of the Federal Motor Carrier Safety Administration's Office of Analysis, Research and Technology; Deputy Director of the National Highway Traffic Safety Administration's Office of Defects Investigation; Director with the Secretary of Defense's F-35 Joint Program Office; and Aeronautical Engineer as an Officer in the U.S. Air Force. Éva received an M.A. in Aeronautical Science from Embry-Riddle Aeronautical University and a B.S. in Engineering from the University of Oklahoma.

 Staff